Serving Our Parish

 Celtic musicians provide the music for the monthly Celtic service the 4th Sunday of the month at 6:00 p.m.

-For more information about joining one of these groups, contact Glen Frank.
+For more information about joining one of these groups, contact our church office.